joycetipping/skew-normal-capstone/README.rst

 ``beamer/``
 ~~~~~~~~~~~

 My beamer presentations.
-Right now, it contains only my capstone seminar
+Right now, it contains only an introduction to my
-introduction to my capstone project.
-Eventually, it will contain my final
+capstone project.
+Eventually, it will also contain my final presentation.
-presentation.

 License